subhamoymahajan/in-silico-microscopy/README.md

 # *In-silico* microscopy

-This open-source software package allows *in-silico* microscopy of molecular simulations such as molecular dynamics, monte carlo, etc. The current version can perform widefield microscopy and approximate forms of confocal, light-sheet, two-photon, and super-resolution microscopy [1].
+This open-source software package allows in silico microscopy of molecular simulations such as molecular dynamics, monte carlo, etc. The current version can perform widefield microscopy and approximate forms of confocal, light-sheet, two-photon, and super-resolution microscopy [1].
 The programs are developed for GROMACS (.gro) files in mind.
 Please look at the tutorials for examples.